-5640 Clinical Practicum: Primary Care Pediatrics.
-Includes 270 clinical hours.
-Application of concepts presented in Advanced Nursing Care with focus on refining health assessment skills, identifying abnormalities in health, interpreting diagnostic findings, improving communication skills, formulating a diagnosis and evidenced-based plan of care, and implementing preventative and health promotion education in culturally diverse populations.
+5440 Primary Care Practicum I. Includes 180 clinical hours.
+Application of concepts presented in Advanced Nursing Care with focus on refining health assessment skills, identifying abnormalities in health, interpreting diagnostic findings, improving communication skills, formulating a diagnosis and evidence-based plan of care, and implementing preventative and health promotion education in culturally diverse populations.
 S

-5643 Clinical Practicum: Primary Care Adult/Geriatric.
-Includes 270 clinical hours.
+5443 Primary Care Practicum II.
+Includes 180 clinical hours.
 Application of concepts presented in Advanced Nursing Care with focus on refining health assessment skills, identifying abnormalities in health, interpreting diagnostic findings, improving communication skills, formulating a diagnosis and plan of care, and implementing preventative and health promotion education in culturally diverse populations.
 F

-6300 Evidence-Based Project.
+6200 Evidence-Based Project.
 Culmination of program course work occurs in this course in which students participate in a community based field experience reflecting the role of the family nurse practitioner.
 Pending faculty approval, each student will develop and present an evidence-based project based on the needs of an identified population.
 This course is the capstone practicum experience for the family nurse practitioner track.
 S

-6301 Data Science for Nurses.
+6301 Translational Research and Evidence-Based Practice.
 Provides skills to apply analytic methods using biostatistics to answer a clinical problem.
 Examination of quantitative and qualitative research methods, data collection, selection of measurements, and analytic methods.
 Integrates nursing science with biophysical, psychological, or organizational data.
 Students develop a scholarly project with data that applies biostatistics methods to data visualization and interpretation to an evidence-based practice, quality improvement, or preliminary research question.
 Fee: \$250.
 F

 6302 Information Systems and Technology Applications for Advancing and Transforming Health Care.
 Provides skills to use information and technology to support leadership and clinical decision making.
 Examination of nursing science integrated with information systems and precision health technologies for advancing and transforming care.
 Students apply technology, clinical information systems, and knowledge of precision-health terminology to manage patient data and clinical information systems for the purpose of advancing and transforming care.
-Second Statement S
+Fee: \$250.
+S